 Ottawa, Ontario

-For this survey, there are Section 12 agreements with the Prince Edward Island statistical agency as well as with the Ontario Ministry of Agriculture, Food and Rural Affairs.
+For this survey, there are Section 12 agreements with the Prince Edward Island statistical agency, with the Ontario Ministry of Agriculture, Food and Rural Affairs and with the Manitoba Ministry of Agriculture and Resource Development.

-For agreements with provincial government organizations, the shared data will be limited to information pertaining to business establishments located within the jurisdiction of the respective province.
+For agreements with provincial and territorial government organizations, the data shared will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.

 Record linkage

-To enhance the data from this survey and to reduce the response burden, Statistics Canada may combine the information you provide with data from other surveys or administrative sources.
+To enhance the data from this survey and reduce response burden, Statistics Canada may combine the information you provide with data from other surveys or administrative sources.

 Topics covered in the survey